 Kligman, from the original rabbit ear assay, even stated that “Substances deemed to be strongly comedogenic by some are declared by others to be innocuous.
 Reviewers have not failed to notice the high frequency of strikingly contradictory results .”

-This might be due to the simple fact that our skin is not all the same – the exact same conditions applied to two different individuals can easily yield very different results.
+This might be due to the simple fact that each persons skin and body functions differently.
+The exact same conditions applied to two different individuals can easily yield very different results.

-If you have Acne cosmetica, which is a type of acne that is caused or aggravated by cosmetics then it can be especially beneficial.
-One study in 1976 used the rabbit model to formulate a “non-comedogenic” cosmetic formulation; it’s use in acne-prone women reduced the rate of acne from 25% to less than 5%.
+If you have Acne cosmetica, which is a type of acne that is caused by cosmetics then it can be especially beneficial.
+One study in 1976 created non comedogenic cosmetics for acne-prone women which reduced the rate of acne from 25% to less than 5%.

 The bottom line is, just because a product contains a potential pore-clogging ingredient, doesn’t mean the product itself is comedogenic; particularly if the ingredient is very low on the ingredients list.
 If there are several highly comedogenic ingredients high up on the ingredients list, it’s probably a good idea to stay away from it if you’re acne-prone.